FirstLegoLeague/scheduling/FunctionalRequirements.md

 - TeamId / TeamName: who is completeing the activity (team 1)
 - Location: where the activity take place (Judging room A, table 6, Pit Area A5)
 - Start / End: when the activity is scheduled to take place (times as iso8601 formatted string: 2015-11-21AT13:05:00Z)
+- Actual start/ end: The updated time in case of delays.

 Note that activities can also be:
 - Ceremonies that apply to all: opening ceremonies, award ceremony